calculquebec/cq-formation-advanced-python/reference/ul-20160216/index.md

 title: Advanced and Parallel Python
 subtitle: Performance
 ---
 You've probably heard by now that Python is an easy to use, multi-purpose language but that it's slow.
-While this might be true implementing algorithms naively, it's performance can often be very good, and even on par with a C implementation.
+While this might be true implementing algorithms naively, its performance can often be very good, and even on par with a C implementation.

 The goal of this workshop is to give you the ability to take existing Python code and make it go faster.
 Way faster.